MiddletonCommunityVoice/services-list/content/chemists/rowlands-lakeland-court.md

 ### Opening Hours
-* Mon to Fri  9am to 1pm and 2pm til 6.15pm
+* Mon to Fri  9am to 1pm and 2pm til 5.30pm
 * Sat.
-9am to 1pm
+9am to 12 Midday
 * Sundays  CLOSED